BoggyBumblebee/mastodon-on-oci/README.md

-# Mastodon OCI (Oracle Cloud Infrastructure)
+# Mastodon on OCI (Oracle Cloud Infrastructure)

-## Mastodon OCI Terraform Template
+## Mastodon on OCI Terraform Template

-The purpose of this project is to lay down a complete, and secure, installation of Mastodon on Oracle Cloud Infrastructure (OCI).
-I'm happy to accept contributions to this project, and I first made sure that there wasn't anyone else doing this at the current time.
+The purpose of this project is to lay down a complete, secure, installation of Mastodon on Oracle Cloud Infrastructure (OCI).
+I'm happy to accept contributions to this project.
+I first made sure that there wasn't anyone else doing this at the current time.

-There is a project to do the same on AWS by [Andreas Wittig](https://github.com/andreaswittig), which you can find at https://github.com/widdix/mastodon-on-aws

 ## Antecedents & Acknowledgments

-TBD
+There is a project to do the same on AWS by [Andreas Wittig](https://github.com/andreaswittig), which you can find at https://github.com/widdix/mastodon-on-aws, I've used that as a guide for this.

 ## Dependencies